KeenMate/svelte-treeview/README.md

 # Svelte Treeview

-The most elaborate treeview for svelte on earth (or even in galaxy).
+The most elaborate treeview for svelte on earth (or even in our galaxy).

 ## Props